 The process of data mining uses various tools which are used to predict the behavior of huge data which is further used to take decision.
 In this article i will focus on Data Mining Definition and basic concept of data mining.

-Features of Data Mining :
+Features of Data Mining and data mining definition :

 • Automatic pattern predictions based on trend and behaviour analysis.